The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Results: A Tale of Two Trajectories – Quantity and Quality

-This period establishes the critical baseline: Iran was not a follower but a leader among its Asian peers.
-Iran's output grew exponentially in the 1970s, reaching 518 papers in 1978.
-In that same year, South Korea produced 260 papers, China has around the same number of papers and Taiwan produced 550.
-Iran was firmly ahead of South Korea and on par with Taiwan, positioning it as a key emerging scientific player.
+This period establishes the significant baseline: Iran was not a follower but an early leader among its Asian peers.
+Iran’s output grew rapidly in the 1970s, reaching 518 papers in 1978.
+In the same year:

+- South Korea produced 260 papers, - China was at a comparable level, roughly in the 200–300 range, - Taiwan produced about 550 papers, - Turkey published approximately 470 papers by 1979.

+Thus, Iran was clearly ahead of South Korea and roughly on par with Taiwan and Turkey, positioning it as a rising scientific player with strong upward momentum before 1979.